JavierGonzal/NotifyDataSetChanged/README.md

 --- | --- | ---
 ![transition_explode] | ![transition_slide] | ![transition_fade]

-# About
-  You can see differents kind of recycle view :
- + Drag and drop
- + Drag and drop in grid
- + Swipe
- + Horizontal list
- + Expandable list

   Also visit my blog: **[The developer world is yours](http://thedeveloperworldisyours.com)**
 ---------